Acemany/MindustryV4/README.md

 ---

 Gradle may take up to several minutes to download files.
-Be patient. <br>
+Be patient.

 After building, the output .JAR file should be in `/desktop/build/libs/desktop-release.jar` for desktop builds, and in `/server/build/libs/server-release.jar` for server builds.